cemmersb/PapyrusSoaML/README.md

 PapyrusSoaML
 ============

-SoaML Profile for use with Papyurs Modelling
+SoaML Profile for use with Papyrus modelling environment